Frequently asked questions

 (Have a question I haven’t answered here?
 Send me a message—I’ll be happy to help.)

-The thing with digital works of art, is that artworks need to be printed to bring them into the real world.
-So yes, they are all “prints”.
-In my later collections, I wanted to offer something that’s akin to an original.
-So, the largest size print of each artwork is a limited edition of only 1.
+To bring digital works of art into the real world, they do need to be printed.
+In my later collections, I wanted to offer something that’s akin to an original, so the largest size print of each artwork is a limited edition of only 1.

 I release artworks on my website throughout the year.
 My patrons and my email newsletter list are always the first to know of any new artworks and collection releases.